avitorio/outstatic/apps/web/outstatic/content/docs/fetching-data.md

 ## Advanced Document Fetching - Metadata DB

 Documents can also be retrieved with Outstatic's JSON database.
+Outstatic creates a `metadata.json` file in the `/outstatic/content` folder, where all the metadata for documents is stored.
 The `load` method retrieves the JSON database, and you can then `find()` documents matching either Outstatic properties such as `publishedAt` and `collection`, or any custom fields you've defined.

 ```javascript
 import { load } from 'outstatic/server'